netvl/picopickle/README.md

   readString[A]("""{}""")       shouldEqual A()
 ```

-This mechanism naturally interferes with the optional fields handling. picopickle resolves the conflict in the
+As you can see, this mechanism naturally interferes with the optional fields handling. picopickle resolves
-following way: if no value is present at the corresponding key and a default value is set for the field, then
+this conflict in the following way: if no value is present at the corresponding key and a default value is
-it takes precedence over option handling.
-This affects a rather rare case when there is an optional field
+set for the field, then it takes precedence over option handling.
+This affects a rather rare case when there
-with a default value other than `None`:
+is an optional field with a default value other than `None`:

 ```scala
   case class A(n: Option[Int] = Some(10))